Shotgun Shells for Target Practice: The Best of 2024

 If you’re at all familiar with target shooting with a 12 gauge shotgun, this pick might not surprise you.
 I say that because Winchester AA is one of the most well-respected and well-loved lines of shotgun target ammo on the market (and has been for decades).

-The shot is concentric lead shot that is hardened with increased antimony in the alloy so that it keeps its shape more reliably and flies more consistently.
+The shot pellet is concentric, and fortified with the antimony it needs in order to avert deformation during ignition; the reasn why this shell patterns efficiently.
 It also means that the shot transfers more energy to its target, making this a good one for small game hunting or steel challenge-like events.

-For a 2 ¾in low-brass shell, it cycles very reliably in semi-automatic guns, and we had no problems with a Beretta M2 or a Mossberg 930 running this stuff for several hundred rounds each.
+For a 2 ¾in low-brass shell, it cycles very reliably in semi-automatic guns.
+We had no problems with a Beretta M2 or a Mossberg 930 running this stuff for several hundred rounds each.

 On a personal note, this is my ammo of choice when it comes to most clay-based events, especially if I’m flying somewhere and I’m picking up ammo at my destination instead of going through the rigamarole of flying with large amounts of ammo in a checked bag.